For news stories on the Alumni-in-Admissions program, click here.

 As a devoted volunteer in the growing Alumni-in-Admissions program, Nick has attended over 20 college fairs in the past few years around northern New Jersey as an official representative from Western New England University.

-“This is a fun program that doesn’t take a huge time commitment,” said Assistant Director of Admissions Christopher Wystepek ’02.
+“This is a fun program that doesn’t take a huge time commitment,” said Director of Undergraduate Admissions Christopher Wystepek ’02/G’09.
 “If an alum is looking to stay involved with the campus, even if he or she is far away, this is a good program to start with.”

 The program is one of the easiest commitments alumni can make to volunteer for the University.
 The Admissions Office provides a training manual, DVD training video, and all necessary materials that you will bring to the college fair.
 The staff is also available to answer any questions you may have about the University or the Alumni-in-Admissions program.

-“It is a great way to share their knowledge of the University both on a professional level and personal level,” said Assistant Director of Admissions Danielle Smith ’04.
+“It is a great way to share their knowledge of the University both on a professional level and personal level,” said Wystepek.
 “Students and parents appreciate information coming directly from alumni.”

 The program is beneficial for prospective students and parents because it gives them an opportunity to interact with someone who has experienced firsthand what Western New England University can do to transform the life of a young person.

 “You’re living proof the school produces talented professionals,” explained Nick, who in 2005 was recognized for his efforts with an Alumni Award for Special Projects: the Alumni-in-Admissions and the Alumni Speakers programs.

 The Alumni-in-Admissions program continues the University’s mission to expand recruitment efforts of students from across the country.
 The Admissions Office welcomes volunteers from any part of the country for this program but specifically seeks alumni for college fairs in California, Florida, Illinois, Maryland, Pennsylvania, Texas, and Virginia.